Signatures of anti-social mass-loss in the ordinary Type II SN 2024bch -- A non-interacting supernova with early

 \section{Observations and data reduction}

 The follow-up campaign of \sn~started soon after discovery \citep[corresponding to 2024 January 29.29~UT;][]{2024TNSTR.281....1W}, with early photometry obtained on 2024 January 29.92~UT and low-resolution spectroscopy on 2024 January 29.95~UT (see Table~\ref{tab:speclog}).
 Optical observations were mostly carried out with facilities of the INAF - Osservatorio Astronomico di Padova (i.e., the $1.82\,\rm{m}$ Copernico with the Asiago Faint Object Spectrograph and Camera -- AFOSC -- and the $69/92\,\rm{cm}$ Schmidt with a G4-16000LC Moravian camera, both located in Asiago).
 Additional $ugriz$ photometry were provided by the Wide-field Optical Telescope (WOT), a $67/91\,\rm{cm}$ Schmidt telescope equipped with an Apogee Aspen CG16M camera located at the Campo Imperatore observatory in l'Aquila (Italy).
-These data were reduced using the dedicated pipeline SuperNOva PhotometrY ({\sc SNOoPY}\footnote{\url{https://sngroup.oapd.inaf.it/snoopy.html}}) fitting the point spread function (PSF) computed on selected non-saturated stars in the field and zero-point calibration using stars from the Sloan Digital Sky Survey (SDSS) catalog \citep[Data Release 17 -- DDR17;][]{2022ApJS..259...35A}.
-Additional details about the reduction steps can be found in \citet{2016PhDT.......149T}.
+These data were reduced using the dedicated pipeline SuperNOva PhotometrY ({\sc SNOoPY}\footnote{\url{https://sngroup.oapd.inaf.it/snoopy.html}}) fitting the point spread function (PSF) computed on selected non-saturated stars in the field and zero-point calibration using stars from the Sloan Digital Sky Survey (SDSS) catalogue \citep[Data Release 17 -- DDR17;][]{2022ApJS..259...35A}.
+Further details on the reduction steps within {\sc SNOoPY} are available in \citet{2016PhDT.......149T}.

 Near ultra-violet (NUV) observations were carried out using the $0.3\,\rm{m}$ Ultra-Violet Optical Telescope (UVOT) on board the Swift Gamma Ray Burst Explorer \citep{2004AAS...20511601G}.
 These were reduced using {\sc HEASoft v.
 6.33} \citep{2014ascl.soft08004N} on pre-processed images retrieved from the Swift archive\footnote{\url{https://swift.gsfc.nasa.gov/archive/}}, following the prescription of \citet{2009AJ....137.4517B}.
 The field of \sn~was also monitored by ZTF and we hence used its forced-photometry service \citep{2019PASP..131a8003M} to collect extra $g-$ and $r-$band epochs, spanning a period of $\sim4\,\rm{years}$ prior discovery.
 UV and $UBV$ photometry were both calibrated in the Vega photometric system, while $ugriz$ magnitudes were referred to the AB system.